trsvax/tapestry-datepicker/README.md

 Alternative for Tapestry 5.4 Datapicker.

-The alternative datepicker works by adding a date translator to any property with a type of date.
+The alternative datepicker works by adding a date translator to any textfield with a type of date.
 This restricts input to a valid date.
 The other piece is a mixin that provides the client side datapicker.
 Currently the JQuery datepicker is supported.
 Datepicker options are provied by data- attributes.